devvorb/Imperia-tabletop-rpg/README.md

 # Introduction
 Imperia is a tabletop RPG that like many others, provides a set of guidelines to experiencing grand adventures in fictional worlds.
 This is the the guide to Imperia, it is a fantasy world where everybody has access to magic.
 People do not have to master their element nor do they have to know of simple magic, a form a wizardry that is not person specific, but they can if they so desire.
 This system is very homebrew friendly, wich just means I think you should homebrew, not that I did anything special.
 The first thing you will want to read are the [core rules](https://github.com/devvorb/Imperia-tabletop-rpg/blob/master/README.md#core-rules) wich overviews all the basic elements that make this game.
 The next thing you will want to check out before starting a campaign is the [character creation](https://github.com/devvorb/Imperia-tabletop-rpg/blob/master/README.md#character-creation) guide, those are the two only things that are necessary in order to play.
+You can find a guide to 4 of the most basic magics in the [magic starter pack](https://github.com/devvorb/Imperia-tabletop-rpg/blob/master/README.md#elemental-magic-basic-ideas)